TeamFightingICE/pyftg/examples/README.md

 - ```Main_SinglePyAI.py``` is the script to run a single instance of the Python AI, e.g. when the opposing AI is not implemented using Python.

 ## Instruction
 - First, install our interface on implementing python AI using `pip`.
+(Python version >= 3.10 required)
 ```
-pip install pyftg
+pip install -r requirements.txt
 ```

 ## Instruction on using Main_PyAIvsPyAI.py
-- Boot DareFightingICE with option `--grpc-auto`.
+- Boot DareFightingICE with option `--enable-auto`.
-- If both of AI are implemented in Python, modify lines 11 to 15 of `Main_PyAIvsPyAI.py`.
+- If both of AI are implemented in Python, modify lines 16 to 20 of `Main_PyAIvsPyAI.py`.
 - The following example shows how to use KickAI as player 1 and DisplayInfo as player 2.
 ```
 agent1 = KickAI()
 agent2 = DisplayInfo()
 gateway.register_ai("KickAI", agent1)
 gateway.register_ai("DisplayInfo", agent2)
-gateway.run_game([character, character], ["KickAI", "DisplayInfo"], game_num)
+await gateway.run_game([character, character], ["KickAI", "DisplayInfo"], game_num)
 ```
 - Execute `Main_PyAIvsPyAI.py` to connect to the DareFightingICE platform where `port` is the exposed port of DareFightingICE (optional).
 ```